Are you licensed?

 Do you have an order minimum?

 I will happily create any cake to fit your needs, whether for a big or small event.
 However, as every cake is a custom made creation for you, I do have a minimum investment of $100 for any custom cake order.
 Noted exceptions to this policy being:

 If you are only wanting, for example, a tiny stacked cake with a 4 inch top tier and a 6 inch bottom tier, this would not meet the minimum order amount by serving price alone, so to meet the minimum, either the minimum of $100 will be charged, or you may choose to add additional cupcakes to round up the cost.

 How much do your cakes cost?

 My cakes are priced per serving, depending on the complexity of your design and the number of servings or tiers.
-Fondant will cost more per serving, because it's another layer of ingredients that need to be purchased and made.
+Fondant (homemade and delicious) will cost slightly more per serving, just because it's an additional layer of ingredients that need to be purchased and made.
+(All fondant designs include both buttercreme covering plus the additional fondant overlay.)
 Designs with extensive gum paste work can increase the cost, as well as carved cakes.

 The following are typical or average ranges of cake prices.
 The price may vary up or down depending on your design.
 Please contact me with your needs to get a specific quote: